muratcabuk/Notes/DevOps/IISWebDeploy.md

 -setParam:'IIS Web Application Name'='TargetWebSite/TargetWebApp'

+- klasoru ziplemek için

+msdeploy.exe -verb:sync -source:contentPath="d:\myProject" -dest:package="c:\myZipFile.zip"

 ### __msbuild komutlar__

 - dotnet msbuild zip file

 dotnet publish -c release /p:WebPublishMethod=Package /p:PackageFileName="c:\publish\package.zip" /p:DesktopBuildPackageLocation="c:\publish\package.zip" /p:PackageAsSingleFile=true /p:DeployTarget=Package /p:PackageLocation="c:\publish\package.zip"

+### __Örnek Bazı Komutlar__

+Example usages
+1) Synchronize the contents of the default Web site to a package file.

+msdeploy.exe -verb:sync -source:contentPath="Default Web Site" -dest:package=c:\DWS.zip

+2) Return the paths of the files in a package file.

+msdeploy.exe -verb:dump -source:package=c:\DWS.zip

+3) Return, in XML format, the paths and attributes of the files in a package file.

+msdeploy.exe -verb:dump -source:package=c:\DWS.zip -xml

+4) Synchronize the output of the appHostConfig provider for the default Web site to a package file.

+msdeploy.exe -verb:sync -source:appHostConfig="Default Web Site" -dest:package=c:\DWS.zip

+5) Synchronize the contents of a package file to the site lm/wm3svc/2.

+msdeploy.exe -verb:sync -source:package=c:\Site1.zip -dest:metaKey=lm/w3svc/2

+6) Set the "defaultpage" parameter to the value "MyDefaultWebPage.htm" and synchronize the ParameterPackage.zip file to its destination.

+msdeploy -verb:sync -source:package=ParameterPackage.zip -dest:auto -setParam:name=defaultpage,value=MyDefaultWebPage.htm

+7) Unpackage the contents of the Package.zip file and put them in the C:\temp folder.
+Do not delete other files that already exist in the destination folder.

+msdeploy.exe -verb:sync -source:package=C:\package.zip -dest:contentpath=C:\temp -enableRule:DoNotDeleteRule

+8) Unpackage the contents of the Package.zip file and put them in the C:\temp folder.
+Remove any files in the destination folder that are not present in the package.

+msdeploy.exe -verb:sync -source:package=C:\package.zip -dest:contentpath=C:\temp